 The OP Units constitute equity interests entitling each holder of OP Units to his pro rata share of cash distributions made to the partners of the operating partnership.
 The operating partnership intends to use proceeds of the sale of property or excess refinancing proceeds for various purposes, including investment in new properties, repurchase of common stock or OP Units, and distributions to shareholders.
+Generally, the operating partnership is not subject to federal income tax; instead, each holder of OP Units is allocated, and will be subject to tax on, his share of each item of the operating partnership's income, gain, loss, deduction or credit, whether or not the holder receives a cash distribution from the operating partnership.
+A sale by the holder of his OP Units will generally result in a capital gain or capital loss to the holder if he has held his OP Units as a capital asset, except to the extent that a portion of the holder's OP Units is deemed attributable to the holder's share of certain ordinary income items of the operating partnership.

 The shares of common stock constitute equity interests in Host Marriott.
 Host Marriott is entitled to receive its pro rata share of distributions made by the operating partnership with respect to the OP Units it holds, and each shareholder will be entitled to his pro rata share of any dividends or distributions paid with respect to the shares of common stock.
 The dividends payable to the shareholders are not fixed in amount and are only paid if, when and as declared by the Board of Directors of Host Marriott.
 In order to qualify as a REIT, Host Marriott currently must distribute at least 95% of its taxable income (excluding capital gains), and will have to distribute 90% of this amount in years beginning after December 31, 2000.
 Any taxable income (including capital gains) not distributed will be subject to corporate income tax.
+Generally, a holder of Host Marriott shares will be subject to federal income tax only to the extent he receives, or is deemed to receive, ordinary and capital gain dividends from Host Marriott.
+A holder of Host Marriott shares may not include in his individual income tax return any net operating losses or capital losses of Host Marriott, which losses may be utilized by Host Marriott, subject to certain limitations, to offset its future taxable income.
+A sale by the holder of his Host Marriott shares will result in a capital gain or capital loss to the holder if he has held his shares as a capital asset.